rickhull/hello-nix/README.md

 direnv: error /path/to/.envrc is blocked.
 Run `direnv allow` to approve its content
 ```

-So just `direnv allow` and you should see some direnv output whenever you
+Run `direnv allow` and you should now see some direnv output whenever you
   change into the `hello` directory.
-Let's add the `hello` package to our project environment by editing the
+Add the `hello` package to our project environment by editing the
   `shell.nix` created by `lorri init`:

 ```nix